run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/release/use/deployment-release-activities.md

     available, for example, the title, its phase (to be done, in progress, etc.), select the user or group responsible for the execution of tasks and others;

+    !!!
+Abstract "NOTE"

+        When linking an existing Kanban, if the user does not have permission to access a particular Workspace, the system will display a message informing it.
+The user must then request permission in Workspace and Sprint or create a new Kaban framework.

 4. You can link the roles and responsibilities, projects, documents, notes and notifications of system to the release.
 To do so, it's necessary to